systechafrica/NASSIT-Documentation/docs/src/members/members.md

 ### Members Batch Register

-The **'Members Batch Register'** holds the details of the members who have been uploaded via a template.
+The **Members Batch Register** holds the details of the members who have been uploaded via a template.
 See the members batch register screenshot below:

 <img  alt="Members Batch Register" width="95%" height="auto"  class="center"  src="../.vuepress/public/membersmedia/image14.png">